 Many factors can affect the archival quality of material, including light exposure, humidity, and pollutants.

 For example, using acid-free genuine art paper with archival pigment inks and proper storage materials will help to protect artworks from damage.
-Additionally, keeping works out of direct sunlight and maintaining acceptable humidity levels will also help to prevent deterioration.
+Additionally, keeping works out of direct sunlight and maintaining acceptable humidity levels will help prevent deterioration.

 By following these simple guidelines, artists can help to ensure that their work will be preserved for future generations.